How Content Experience Will Evolve After Coronavirus

 With events and roundtables being canceled in all industries across the globe, advertising recession following an incumbent economic recession (with AirBnB, Mark&Spencer and other big brands cutting ads investments), a significant reduction of podcast consumption, and no indication when all of them may be able to start up again, online content experiences are going to be vital to support brand awareness and lead generation.

 In response to Coronavirus, and amid the fear of attending and sponsoring large events, many marketing teams are now forced to switch gears and think of alternative tactics away from event marketing, to accelerate pipeline while keeping the health of others in mind.
+Also, the outbound sales team will encounter new challenges and need to find better ways to close deals.

 And they are turning to Content Marketing to stay engaged with their customers.